 - Weather: Key West generally has pleasant weather year-round.
 High season is between December and February, and brings crowds and high prices; September through November is hurricane season, making this the least ideal time to travel.
 April is ideal, as the crowds have tapered off and the sweltering summer heat hasn’t set in yet.

-- Where to Stay: If it’s your first time visiting Key West, your itinerary will likely center around Duval Street.
+- Where to Stay in Key West: If it’s your first time visiting Key West, your itinerary will likely center around Duval Street.
 Therefore, it’s best to stay in close vicinity of that main stretch.
 Old Town Garden Villas is just one block from Duval, and has an adorable courtyard with a small dipping pool.

 . . .